gvwilson/thirdbit/_posts/2017/10/2017-10-16-exercise-types.md

 favorite: true
 ---

 Every mechanic has her favorite screwdrivers, and every good teacher has different kinds of exercises to check that her students are actually learning, let them practice their new skills, and keep them engaged.
 Some types of exercise are well known, but others aren't as widely used as they should be.
-[DataCamp][datacamp] (my current employer) supports some of each type, and I'm keen to find both new things to try, and new ways to use what we already have.
+Most online coding platforms only support a few, and I'm keen to find both new things to try, and new ways to use what we already have.

 In order to be considered for inclusion in this article, an exercise